 This contribution reports the experimental results of CE2-4.1.1 test proposed in call for proposal (CfP) response document of JVET-J0013.
 In CE2-4.1.1 test, 4x4 block classification based on subsampled sum-modified-Laplacian (SSML) was tested in order to reduce the computational complexity of the block classification of adaptive loop filter (ALF) in benchmark set (BMS), especially for worst case operation count.
-The CE2-4.1.1 method reportedly reduces approximately 78% of worst case operation count compared to block classification compared to ALF in BMS.
-The experimental results reportedly show average BD-rates of 0.19%, 0.18%, and 0.15% with decoding time of 96%, 96%, and 96% for AI, RA, and LDB cases, respectively, compared to VVC test model (VTM) 1.0 anchor with ALF.
-And, the experimental results reportedly show average BD-rates of 0.15%, 0.17%, and 0.10% with decoding time of 97%, 97%, and 97% for AI, RA, and LDB cases compared to BMS 1.0 anchor.
+And, 2x2 block classification based on SSML is also tested.
+The CE2-4.1.1 method for 4x4 block classification based on SSML reportedly reduces approximately 78% of worst case operation count compared to block classification compared to ALF in BMS.
+The CE2-4.1.1 method for 2x2 block classification based on SSML reportedly reduces approximately 50% of worst case operation count compared to block classification compared to ALF in BMS.
+The experimental results for 4x4 block classification based on SSML reportedly show average BD-rates of 0.19%, 0.18%, and 0.15% with decoding times of 96%, 96%, and 96% for AI, RA, and LDB cases, respectively, compared to VVC test model (VTM) 1.0 anchor with ALF.
+And, the experimental results for 4x4 block classification based on SSML reportedly show average BD-rates of 0.15%, 0.17%, and 0.10% with decoding times of 97%, 97%, and 97% for AI, RA, and LDB cases, respectively, compared to BMS 1.0 anchor.
+And, the experimental results for 2x2 block classification based on SSML reportedly show average BD-rates of 0.12%, 0.11%, and 0.10% with decoding times of 98%, 97%, and 98% for AI, RA, and LDB cases, respectively, compared to VTM 1.0 anchor with ALF.
+And, the experimental results for 2x2 block classification based on SSML reportedly show average BD-rates of 0.10%, 0.11%, and 0.00% with decoding times of 98%, 98%, and 98% for AI, RA, and LDB cases, respectively, compared to BMS 1.0 anchor.